Deuteronomy 6–8; 15; 18; 29–30; 34

 Numbers CHAPTER 21 The children of Israel destroy those Canaanites who fight against them—The Israelites are plagued with fiery serpents—Moses lifts up a serpent of brass to save those who look thereon—Israel defeats the Amorites, destroys the people of Bashan, and occupies their lands.

-You could use “Moses and the Brass Serpent” in Old Testament Stories, 83–84, to help your children learn what happened in Numbers 21:6–9.
-How is the brass serpent like Jesus Christ? (see John 3:14–15).
-Your children might enjoy making a serpent out of paper and writing on it some simple things they can do to “look upon the Son of God with faith” (Helaman 8:15).
+• How is the brass serpent like Jesus Christ? (see John 3:14–15).
+Your children might enjoy making a serpent out of paper and write on it some simple things they can do to “look upon the Son of God with faith” (Helaman 8:15).

-Using this week’s activity page or the picture in this week’s outline in Come, Follow Me—For Individuals and Families, tell the children what happened when “fiery serpents” came into the Israelites’ camp (see Numbers 21:6–9).
+• Using this week’s activity page, tell the children what happened when “fiery serpents” came into the Israelites’ camp (see Numbers 21:6–9).
 Help them see how the brass serpent is like Jesus Christ (see John 3:14–15).
 Then let the children take turns using the picture to tell the story to each other.

-Ask how each object helps grow or show faith in Jesus Christ as the family walks the path.
+Ask how each item helps grow or show faith in Jesus Christ as the family walks the path.

 Numbers CHAPTER 22 Balak offers money, cattle, and great honors to Balaam to curse Israel—The Lord forbids Balaam to do so—An angel opposes Balaam on the way.